 - If a registration fee was included on an Enrollment Agreement, the registration fee is non-refundable upon completion of the first class. - If students are cancelled by UMA, all tuition and fees charged are refunded.
-If a student cancels (other than an active duty military student) and books provided by UMA are not returned, students are assessed a book fee for such books. - Tuition is charged per academic year for all courses scheduled for that academic year. - If a student withdraws, in addition to applicable tuition, the student is responsible for the registration fee, if included on the enrollment agreement, upon completion of the first class and books.
-If books are returned, a student may receive a refund of applicable book charges.
-For questions, please contact Student Accounts at 877-250-9799.
+If a student cancels (other than an active duty military student) and physical textbooks provided by UMA are not returned, students are assessed a book fee for physical textbooks. - Tuition is charged per academic year for all courses scheduled for that academic year. - If a student withdraws, in addition to applicable tuition, the student is responsible for the registration fee, if included on the enrollment agreement, after completion of the first class.